DevOpsBootcamp/website/source/databases.rst

 .. ifslides::

-    An organized collection of data that can efficiently store and retrieve large amounts of data.
+    A program that can efficiently store and retrieve large amounts of data.

 .. _types of glue are best for a job: http://www.thistothat.com/